pboachie/theBarcodeAPI/barcodeApi/README.md

 ## 🤖 MCP Server Integration

 The backend includes a comprehensive MCP server for AI assistant integration.
-The primary endpoint for MCP communication is `/api/v1/mcp/sse`.
+The primary endpoint for MCP communication is `/api/v1/mcp-server/mcp/`.

 ### **Connection Setup for MCP Clients (e.g., VS Code)**

-To connect an MCP-compatible client, configure it to use the server's `/api/v1/mcp/sse` endpoint.
-The server uses FastMCP, which handles tool calls over this Server-Sent Events (SSE) connection.
+To connect an MCP-compatible client, configure it to use the server's `/api/v1/mcp-server/mcp/` endpoint.
+The server uses FastMCP, which handles tool calls over this HTTP streaming connection.

 **Example `settings.json` for VS Code:**